How to clean a buckwheat pillow

 Whole buckwheat pillows cannot be put into the washing machine.

-Soaking buckwheat hulls with water will ruin them, so buckwheat pillows should not be put directly into the washing machine.
+Soaking buckwheat hulls with water will ruin them.
+Whole buckwheat pillows should not be put directly into the washing machine or drier.
 However, our cotton pillow cover can be washed and buckwheat hulls can be set in the sun to dry.

 - Lay the buckwheat pillow on a flat surface with the zippered end inside the open end of the pillowcase.
 Make sure the pillowcase is totally tucked under the buckwheat pillow.